Etive-Mor/Open-IMO-CII-Calculator/README.md

 ## Ship Attained Carbon Intensity Methodology

-A ship's attained carbon intensity is calculated by taking the [mass of its aggregate CO<sub>2</sub> emissions](#ship-co_2-emissions-methodology) in a calendar year, and multiplying it by its [transport work done](#ship-transport-work-methodology) in the calendar year.
+A ship's Attained carbon intensity is calculated by taking the [mass of its aggregate CO<sub>2</sub> emissions](#ship-co_2-emissions-methodology) in a calendar year, and multiplying it by its [transport work done](#ship-transport-work-methodology) in the calendar year.

 > $massOfCo2Emissions \times transportWork$
->

 **Method accepts**:
 - `massOfCo2Emissions`, the mass of $CO_2$ emissions in the calendar year
     - See [co2 emissions methodology](#ship-co_2-emissions-methodology) to calculate